 But all too often people don’t get any of these screening tests.
-Then the cancer can grow and spread without being noticed, like a silent invader.
-Early on, colorectal cancer doesn’t usually have symptoms.
+Then the cancer can grow and spread without being noticed.
+Early on, colorectal cancer doesn’t usually cause any changes that are noticed (symptoms).
 In most cases, by the time people do have symptoms the cancer is advanced and very hard to treat.

-Regular screening is necessary to find these cancers in the early stages.
+Regular screening is the most reliable way to find these cancers in the early stages.
 Ask a doctor about the best screening plan for you.

 Last Revised: 06/12/2013